Becoming a Rutgers University Senator

 Participating in the Senate committees requires a willingness to understand and discuss the specific issues charged to your standing committee.
 Working together, committee members bring their perspectives and ideas to a discussion that eventually becomes a report that the full Senate (in most cases) is asked to adopt.
 Whatever the Senate adopts is sent to Rutgers’ administration as the voice of the greater Rutgers community on that issue.
 Outside of committee meetings, members are often asked to read and comment by email.
 The Senate rarely acts on an issue without first considering that issue in committee.

 How do you get elected?

 Most schools conduct their elections on an academic year-basis.
 Find your constituency below for specific instructions.

-- Full-time faculty: Contact your dean
+- Faculty: Contact your dean

 - Students: Contact your student governing association

 - Staff: You will be contacted directly through RU Human Resources by email